stanfordpython/python-labs/lab3-functions.md

 average(6, 8, 9, 11)  # => 8.5
 ```

 Suppose that we have a list `l = [???]` supplied by the user of unknown length.
 How can we use the `average` function we just wrote function to compute the average of this list?
-For this problem, do not use the builtin `sum` or `len` functions.
+For this second half of the problem, do not use the builtin `sum` or `len` functions – try passing the contents of `l` to `average`.

 ### Challenge: `make_table`